Ria424/developers-animatesdk-docs/XMLUI_object/XMLUI10.md

 #### Description

-Method; shows or hides a control.
+Method; Shows or hides a control.

 #### Example